hdmf-dev/hdmf-zarr/docs/source/integrating_data_stores.rst

 Updating NWBZarrIO
 ==================

-In post cases we should not need to update :py:class:`~hdmf_zarr.nwb.NWBZarrIO` as it inherits directly from :py:class:`~hdmf_zarr.backend.ZarrIO`.
+In most cases we should not need to update :py:class:`~hdmf_zarr.nwb.NWBZarrIO` as it inherits directly from :py:class:`~hdmf_zarr.backend.ZarrIO`.
 However, in particular if the interface for ``__init__`` has changed for :py:class:`~hdmf_zarr.backend.ZarrIO`, then we may also need to modify :py:class:`~hdmf_zarr.nwb.NWBZarrIO` accordingly.